Robust Multivariate Functional Control Chart: Conclusions

+In this paper, we propose a new robust framework for the statistical process monitoring of multivariate functional data, referred to as \textit{robust multivariate functional control chart} (RoMFCC).

-To the best of the authors' knowledge, the RoMFCC framework is the first monitoring scheme that is able to monitor a multivariate functional quality characteristic while being robust to functional casewise and cellwise outliers.
+To the best of the authors' knowledge, the RoMFCC is the first statistical process monitoring (SPM) framework for multivariate functional quality characteristic that is robust to functional casewise and cellwise outliers.
 Indeed, methods already present in the literature either apply robust approaches to multivariate scalar features extracted from the profiles or use diagnostic approaches on the multivariate functional data to iteratively remove outliers.
 However, the former are not able to capture the functional nature of the data, while the latter are not able to deal with functional cellwise outliers.

-The performance of the RoMFCC framework is assessed through an extensive Monte Carlo simulation study where it is compared with several competing monitoring methods for multivariate scalar data and multivariate functional data.
-The ability of the proposed method to estimate the distribution of the data without removing observations while being robust to both functional casewise and cellwise outliers allows the RoMFCC to outperform the competitors in all the considered scenarios.
-Lastly, the practical applicability of the proposed method is illustrated through a motivating real-case study, which addresses the issue of monitoring the quality of a resistance spot-welding process in the automotive industry.
-Also in this case, the RoMFCC shows better performance than the competitors in the identification of out-of-control condition of the dynamic resistance curves.
+The performance of the RoMFCC framework is assessed through an extensive Monte Carlo simulation study and is compared with several competing monitoring methods for multivariate scalar data and multivariate functional data.
+The ability to estimate the distribution of the data without removing observations allows the RoMFCC to outperform the competitors in all the considered settings and to represent the only alternative in high-dimensional scenarios where most of the competing methods may even fail.
+The proposed method is suitable to monitor industrial processes where many functional variables are available and are possibly contaminated by outliers, as anomalies in the data acquisition and data collected during a fault in the process.

+The practical applicability of the proposed method is illustrated through the real-case study that motivated this research and addressed the issue of monitoring the quality of a resistance spot-welding (RSW) process in the automotive industry through multivariate observations of the dynamic resistance curves as the quality characteristic of interest.
+Also in this real-case study, the RoMFCC outperforms all the considered competitors in the identification of out-of-control state of the RSW process due to the excessive wear of the electrode used.